The Union Bank (1828)

 The Union Bank was a bank founded in the year 1828 in British India by Prince Dwarkanath Tagore.
 The bank was the fourteenth oldest bank in India.

 History

 Founding

-In 19th century India, Prince Dwarkanath Tagore owned his own trading firm Carr, Tagore and Company.
-Prince Dwarkanath Tagore desired to separate the financial activities of his firm into a separate banking company.
-As a result of this, the Union Bank was founded in the year 1828.

-The Union Bank was formed by the merger of two other banks: The Commercial Bank and The Calcutta Bank.
+In the 19th century India, Prince Dwarkanath Tagore owned his own trading firm Carr, Tagore and Company.
+He then separated the financial activities of his firm into a separate banking company.
+As a result, the Union Bank was founded in 1828.
+The bank was formed by the merger of two other banks: The Commercial Bank and The Calcutta Bank.

-Management

-Prince Dwarkanath Tagore was the very first Indian to become a director of an Indian bank.
+Dwarkanath was the very first Indian to become a director of an Indian bank.
 All of the previous Indian banks had European directors and founders.

-Prince Dwarkanath Tagore was assisted by his Parsi friend Rustomjee Cowasjee who was a successful businessman in his own right in the 19th century.
+Dwarkanath was assisted by his Parsi friend Rustomjee Cowasjee, a notable businessman.

-Final years

-The bank collapsed in the year 1848.
-Prince Dwarkanath Tagore eventually died in London and is currently buried in London.

-Legacy

-The bank is notable for being the fourteenth oldest bank in India.

-The bank's founder, Prince Dwarkanath Tagore is also equally notable for being the very first Indian to start and operate a bank in India.